athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 5/Elite Mutant Cryptid Snapdrake.md

 Variant snapdrake

-Skilled kizidhar mages and gardeners handcraft these lovely creatures as much for their shuyookhs’ aesthetic pleasure as for their protection.
+Skilled kizidhar mages and gardeners handcraft these lovely creatures as much for their shuyookhs' aesthetic pleasure as for their protection.
 Creating a snapdrake requires first painstakingly constructing a frame of living wood in the shape of a drake before weaving thousands of colorful snapdragon flowers into intricate patterns to form its body and scales.
 Once complete, snapdrakes often serve kizidhars as a combination of guards, pets, and decorations for as long as they are well fed.